 The Dallas Police Department applied for and received audio/video equipment under Art.
 2.137.
-As of 2013, audio/video cameras have been installed in one hundred percent of the nine hundred thirty-five (935) vehicles that routinely perform motor vehicle stops.
+As of 2015, audio/video cameras have been installed in one hundred percent of the nine hundred fourteen (914) vehicles that routinely perform motor vehicle stops.
 The Department is thus exempted from "Tier Two" data collection and reporting requirements.
+Furthermore, the Dallas Police Department has two hundred and seventy-four (274) body cameras deployed in patrol and plans to add an additional seven hundred twenty six by the end of 2016.